poolup-devs/poolup_backend/README.md

 - Creates a new ride document.
 - Schedules a task to occur two hours after the start of a ride that updates the driver and passenger's `ridesCompleted` property.
+- Schedules a task that occurs 12 hours after the start of the ride to send web notifications to leave reviews.

 **body**